REST Catalog

 iceberg_s3_path | warehouse | Determines the S3 path or storage location for Iceberg data. "warehouse" represents the designated storage directory. |

-iceberg_db | olake_iceberg | Specifies the name of the Iceberg database that will be used by the writer configuration. |
+iceberg_db | olake_iceberg | Specifies the name of the Iceberg database that will be used by the destination configuration. |

 You can query the data via: